Public API

 domains

-: The concept representing the constraint to be targeted.settings
+: The concept function defining the constraint.settings

-object to configure the exploration.
-Default isExploreSettings(domains)
+object to configure the exploration process.parameters

 Returns

-- A tuple of sets:
+A tuple containing two sets: (solutions, non_solutions).

 generate_parameters(d<:AbstractDomain, param)